 DDA 101: Training for Providers

 The following DDA 101 Provider Training online curriculum satisfies the Residential Guidelines & Positive Behavior Support training required for Certified Residential Service Providers as described in WAC 388-101-3290 and the Employment & Day program Positive Behavior Support training requirement described in DDD Policy 6.13.
 This curriculum may also be used towards continuing education requirements for Alternative Living and Companion Home Providers operating under WAC 388-829A and WAC 388-829C.
+This training does not meet the 18 hour DDA Specialty Training for AFH and Assisted Living facilities.
 For credit towards any other service type, please inquire with your regional program contact.